 The housing sites are phased to ensure a continuous supply of housing provision throughout the Plan period and a continuous supply of affordable housing.
-Sites will not be released for development before they reach their specified phase, unless existing housing land supply falls below five years and the annual monitoring process has reviewed site deliverability and indicates that the trajectory is unlikely to recover over the next five years without additional land releases.
+Sites will not be released for development before they reach their specified phase, unless existing housing land supply falls below national planning policy deliverable housing land supply requirements.